mayankagrawal809/stockify/README.md

 # Stokify

 Stokify is a full-stack web application with a Vue.js frontend and a Node.js + Express backend.
 The main idea behind this app is to use SSE (Server-Sent Events) to stream stock prices in real-time.
 Obviously, this is just a demo project and all the valeus of stock prices are randomly generated.
+Also note that there isn't any db connected to this project for now.
+All values are stored locally.

 ## Project Structure